Question: "How do I choose a good Christian counselor/therapist?"

 Does a Christian really need a “Christian” counselor, or can he just go to any counselor—much like he goes to a doctor for a broken leg?
 The difference between therapeutic counseling and treating a broken leg is that counseling is designed to minister to our souls.
 Yes, our outward lives and emotional pains are motivations to seek counsel, but ultimately it is our souls that are in peril.
 Therefore, we are best served by a Christian counselor because a believer will have the truth from God, which cannot be replaced by man-made philosophy.

 Secular psychology is a band-aid solution to a terminal illness.
-Only the salvation of Christ can cure what ails the soul.
+The band-aid serves a purpose and is helpful for a time, but only the salvation of Christ and the work of the Holy Spirit can cure what truly ails the soul.
 A counselor who is led by Jesus can use the Bible alone, the Bible and psychological literature, or psychology alone to help a client.
 The key ingredient is Jesus.
 He is the healer.
 He is the medicine for all of life’s trials and troubles (Psalm 103:3).

 There is no perfect counselor.
 Counselors are human and are therefore sinners.
 To help choose Christian or biblical counselors, these questions are helpful: Do they listen well?
 Do they know how to empathize?
 Do they understand how the Bible applies to a situation?
 Do they give both positive and critical feedback?
 The counselee should feel the counselor is “for” him or her, in the sense of being an ally against a problem.

-By helping a counselee understand Scripture, how it is applied, and how the human mind works, a Christian counselor can provide guidance for growth.
 Small support groups of positive, safe, biblically wise people are also helpful for growth; of course, participating in a support group requires honesty and vulnerability.
-A humble surrender to the Lord and time seeking Him is the central piece of the puzzle.
+A humble surrender to the Lord and time spent seeking Him are central to healing.
 Study the Word personally and pray, because only the Holy Spirit can produce spiritual fruit (Galatians 5:22-23).
 On the road to recovery, keep your eyes on Jesus and keep moving toward the end of the race (2 Timothy 4:7; Hebrews 12:1).